andremandrade/automate-js-spring/README.md

 ### Create a Spring Project

 Our Rest Spring application uses Spring-boot as a way to simplify project configuration and run.
-Having a correct directory structure you need only a pom.xml:
+Having a correct directory structure you just need a pom.xml like this:

 ----